10 Best Wood Planers of 2024 – Reviews & Top Picks

 RELATED: we also have an article where we go over the best electric hand planers

 With the Grizzly Industrial G0505 Benchtop Planer, you are moving towards the higher end of planer prices.
 Unfortunately, it does not offer the performance or features you might expect from a planer at this price point.

-To its credit, this is a lightweight planer that is nice and fast (32 feet per minute).
+To its credit, this lightweight planer is nice and fast (32 feet per minute).
 Sadly, the two-blade cutterhead is less efficient and versatile, and it will inevitably cause your machine to burn out more quickly.

-That limited cutterhead will also affect how deeply you can cut into wood without running into problems.
-And by the time you’re willing to pay for planer in this price range, you’re better off buying something much better.
+That limited cutterhead will also affect how deeply you can cut into the wood without problems.
+And when you’re willing to pay for a planer in this price range, you’re better off buying something much better.

 10. Cutech 40200H-CT Spiral Cutterhead Planer